Cooling and Dehumidifying Air

 Cooling Moist Air - Sensible Cooling

-The air cools along a constant specific humidity - x - line as expressed in the Mollier diagram below:
+The air cools along a constant specific humidity - x - line as indicated in the Mollier diagram below:

-The process is very similar (opposite direction) to the sensible heating process and the heating formulas can be adapted for calculating changes in enthalpy and temperature.
+The process is very similar (opposite direction) to the sensible heating process and the heating formulas can be adapted to calculate change in enthalpy and temperature.

 Note!
 The specific humidity is constant but the relative humidity will increase.